Cdogsnappy/WITWAI/README.md

 - a.
 We use a standard HTTP query, with the address as an argument in the HTTP request.
 - b.
 If we receive a 200 response code (i.e. succesful query), and if the image is not empty (image size > 10kb), we store the image.
 A non-negligible number of images result in empty returns, which are blank with an image filesize ~5kb.
 7) Finally, we store the (lat/lon) and country ID in a .csv file, and store the image with the filename corresponding to the dataset's index.

+Mapillary is an open-source dataset of publicly uploaded images by users around the world, supported by the OpenStreetMaps project.
+The mapillary dataset is collected similarly to the gmaps dataset.

+The Mapillary dataset is collected similarly.

+1) We load a GeoPandas object (*world*) containing the polygon representation of countries.
+This maps a (longitude/latitude) pair to a specific country ID.
+2) We join *world* with a new GeoPandas object containing the Urban Areas polygon database, *urban_areas*.
+This is the Global Human Settlement Layer R2019A dataset [GHS-FUA R2019A](https://human-settlement.emergency.copernicus.eu/ghs_fua.php).
+By joining the two objects, we are able to restrict sampling to urban areas, in order to target higher-information images when sampling.
+3) We then filter out only European urban areas prior to beginning the dataset search.
+4) We then randomly sample urban areas in the resultant *urban_areas_in_europe* object.
+5) This urban area object contains bounding boxes (west, south, east, north), i.e. two (lon/lat) pairs identifying the opposing corners of the box.
+6) Each urban area contains multiple "tiles".
+We sweep over these tiles, and query the Mapillary API to identify if any images are present in a given tile.
+7) If a given tile contains images, we request the API again for the URL of the images for a given tile.
+8) Then, we query the API for the image at the given URL.
+9) Finally, we store the (lat/lon) and country ID in a .csv file, and store the image with the filename corresponding to the dataset's index.

 ### Data Processing